LibraryOfCongress/api.congress.gov/Documentation/HouseRollCallVoteEndpoint.md

 ### List Level

-Note that House roll call vote items at the list level can be filtered down by congress and then by session number (e.g. <https://api.congress.gov/v3/house-vote/118/2?api_key=INSERT_KEY>).
+Note that House roll call vote items at the list level can be filtered down by congress and by session number (e.g. <https://api.congress.gov/v3/house-vote/118/2?api_key=INSERT_KEY>).

 `<api-root>`